-Anytime someone marks one of your campaigns as spam, we remove the contact from your list and update the abuse reports section of your campaign report.
+Anytime someone marks one of your campaigns as spam, we remove the contact from your audience and update the abuse reports section of your campaign report.

 What should I do next?

-Unless someone contacts you asking how they can get back on your list, we don't recommend following up about the report.
+Unless someone contacts you asking how they can get back on your audience, we don't recommend following up about the report.

 To let the inbox know that your future campaigns are safe, ask the contact to find the campaign in their Spam or Trash folder and mark it as "not spam" or "not junk."
 The process will vary for different inboxes.